bigkahuna443/SkinModHelper/docs/guide/README.md

 ```

-ConfigInfo - hashSeed
+hashSeed
 -----------------------------------
 We should have mentioned that the Skin Mod Helper will make your skin compatible with CelesteNet.
 SkinModHelper use a "hashSeed" to do it, that "hashSeed" defaults is "[Options]"

-If your skin unfortunately conflicts with other skins when compatible with CelesteNet,
+If your skin happens to conflict with other skins when compatible with CelesteNet,
 Then you can use this to change and fix it.
 ```
   hashSeed: [any]
 ```

-You can write multiple skin info to your ConfigFile,
+You can write multiple skin info to your config file,
 this just need repeats everything about "ConfigInfo"

-Special Jump of ConfigFiles
+Special Jump of config files
 -----------------------------------
-If: exist "[Options] + _NB" in your ConfigFile,
+If: exist "[Options] + _NB" in your config file,
 So: When the player is no_backpack state,
      your custom skin will auto-jump to custom skins that from "{Options} + _NB"